Critical thinking skills: 7 steps for the workplace

 Critical thinking is essential for success in everyday life, higher education, and professional settings.
 The handbook "Foundation for Critical Thinking" defines it as a process of conceptualization, analysis, synthesis, and evaluation of information.

-In no particular order, here are eight key critical thinking abilities that can help you excel in any situation:
+Here are eight key critical thinking abilities that can help you excel in any situation:

 1. Analytical thinking